Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pDGX-8_vTW0.md

 ### Transcript

-> oh here's the question who's the voice actor for the fix-it voice for aydah well it's robert it is uh it's uh google text to speech yeah yeah she's text for speech guys
+> oh here's the question who's the voice actor for the fix-it voice for aydah well it's robert it is, it's, google text to speech yeah yeah she's text for speech guys